GeoscienceAustralia/ptha/ptha_access/DETAILED_README.md

-# **Obtaining detailed information on earthquake scenarios, tsunami initial conditions, and wave time-series**
+# **Obtaining detailed information on earthquake scenarios, tsunami initial conditions, and tsunami time-series**

-For every PTHA18 scenario we provide earthquake information, tsunami initial conditions, and wave time-series at every hazard point.
+For every PTHA18 scenario we provide earthquake information, tsunami initial conditions, and tsunami time-series at every hazard point.
 Combined with the exceedance-rate modelling, such inputs can be used to drive local scale tsunami inundation models for hazard and risk assessments.